Mental illness and psychiatric disability

 • having a particular economic or social status or belonging to a particular cultural or racial group;

-• having been involved in family conflict*; and
+• being involved in, or having been involved in, family conflict; and

 • having previously been treated for mental illness.

-Treatment and detention of people with intellectual disabilities is covered by the Disability Act 2006 (Vic), not by mental health legislation (see Intellectual disability).
+Treatment and detention of people with intellectual disabilities is covered by the Disability Act 2006 (Vic), not by mental health legislation (see Intellectual disability and the law).
 Although, there have been disturbing cases of individuals (particularly those with Autism) being detained on psychiatric wards for reasons other than mental illness.

-The MHA 2014 articulates a more human rights-promoting approach to assessment and treatment in mental health services than previously.
+The MHA 2014 articulates a human rights-promoting approach to assessment and treatment in mental health services.
 It does this by encouraging a dialogue with the treating team and patient, by seeking to reduce the use of compulsory treatment, by establishing a recovery oriented framework for treatment, by increased safeguards and protection of the rights of people receiving compulsory treatment, and by improved oversight.

-The second reading speech on the introduction of the new law makes it clear that the government intends the new law to minimise compulsory mental health treatment, and to ensure that the person with the mental illness is put at the centre of decision-making and provided with support to “make or participate in decisions about their assessment, treatment and recovery”.
+The second reading speech on the introduction of the MHA 2014 makes it clear that the government intended to minimise compulsory mental health treatment, and to ensure that the person with the mental illness is put at the centre of decision-making and provided with support to “make or participate in decisions about their assessment, treatment and recovery”.
 This fundamental shift in the way mental health services are provided is consistent with recovery-oriented practice.
 It is also reflected in the objectives of the MHA 2014 (s 10), which include:

 • assessment of persons who appear to have, and the treatment of persons who have mental illness;